 Linda's art training began in Europe where she grew up as the daughter of an Army officer.
 It was there she developed her love of architecture and travel.
 A Washington D.C. native, she achieved early success in oil painting in Virginia and New Jersey.
 Upon discovering watercolor, however, she realized her true medium.
 Her favorite subjects are regional architecture with bright, bold color transitions, usually including the addition of flowers and strong shadows.
 She enjoys painting large pieces that require the viewer to stand back!

-Janet's work was showcased at The Persnickity Stores in D.C., Tyson's Corner, Arlington VA, Bethesda MY, and New Canann, CT, and in various D.C. galleries.
+Linda's work was showcased at The Persnickity Stores in D.C., Tyson's Corner, Arlington VA, Bethesda MY, and New Canann, CT, and in various D.C. galleries.

 She hosted five "one-woman" shows at the University Club in D.C.; she has nationwide collectors and throughout Japan.
 Her work was featured in numerous Decorator Show Houses in D.C., MD, and VA.

-Janet maintained her own gallery, Waterside Watercolors, in Occoquan, VA where she also painted, taught, and sold her artwork for 7 years prior to moving to North Carolina.
+Linda maintained her own gallery, Waterside Watercolors, in Occoquan, VA where she also painted, taught, and sold her artwork for 7 years prior to moving to North Carolina.
 Her work is currently located at The Spring Art Gallery in Concord, NC and her personal studio.

 Dick Handshaw is a photography educator based in Mooresville, NC.
 He spent 35 years of his career as a learning and performance consultant as president of his own company, Handshaw, Inc. Before that he earned his living as a professional photographer.
 Now he is combining those two experiences to teach fine art photography in both digital and film formats.
 His favorite aspect of teaching is inspiring students to find personal expression through the lens of a camera.